alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2018-12-01-configuration-management-with-troposphere-and-jerakia.md

 I have not used this pattern in production yet, and I would welcome any critical feedback.

 <sup>1</sup> By which I mean the nice output seen when running terraform apply, the readable DSL and so on.<br>
 <sup>2</sup> Although Python modules are a bit different to both Puppet and Ruby modules.
-I am not certain they are a one-to-one match and if I ultimately would use them.
+I am not certain at this stage that I would actually use Python modules in the same way.

 ## Further reading